ericoporto/ags-manual-wiki/DynamicSprite.md

 the opposite of [Crop](DynamicSprite#dynamicspritecrop).
 The additional surface area will be transparent.

-The width and height are specified in 320x200-resolution units.
+The width and height are specified in pixels.

 Example: